forkkit/glamplify/README.md

 		"user":  "admin",
 	})

-    // Emit Error (can add optional fields if required)  - by default these set "forward-to=splunk" (sent to splunk from cloudwatch log)
+    // Emit Error (can add optional fields if required)  - by default these set "forward-log=splunk" (sent to splunk from cloudwatch log)
     // Errors will always be sent onto 3rd party aggregation tools (eg. Splunk) err := errors.New("missing database connection string")
     log.Error(err, "Main program stopped unexpectedly")

-    // Emit error logging with fields - by default these are set "forward-to=splunk" (sent to splunk from cloudwatch log)
+    // Emit error logging with fields - by default these are set "forward-log=splunk" (sent to splunk from cloudwatch log)
     // Fields can contain any type of variables err := errors.New("missing database connection string")
     log.Error(err, "Executing main", log.Fields{